 Free compensation scheme

-The Financial Conduct Authority (FCA) has said there will be a new compensation scheme for motor finance consumers who were treated unfairly.
+The Financial Conduct Authority (FCA) has set up a new compensation scheme for motor finance consumers who were treated unfairly by motor finance lenders.
 It is free to use.

 The scheme says: